-Figure 10-4 shows the drought conditions as of June 2015.
-For the first time in 3 years, none of the state falls within the U.S. Drought Monitor's most severe classification.
-Almost all of Wharton County (and participating communities) are now no longer experiencing drought and area reservoirs are 100% full or experienced large capacity gains during the spring and early summer of 2015.
+Figure 10-4 shows the drought conditions for June 2015.
+This was the first time in 3 years that none of the state fell within the U.S. Drought Monitor's most severe classification.
+Almost all of Wharton County (and participating communities) no longer experienced drought and area reservoirs were 100% full or experienced large capacity gains during the spring and early summer of 2015.